ozkangurhan/motokobootcamp2023/day2/questions.md

 A: Principal account

-**2.What is the subnet of the canister with the id:…?
+**2.What is the subnet of the canister with the id:mwrha-maaaa-aaaab-qabqq-cai?
 How many nodes are running on this subnet?**

 A:The controller ID: "a3hwk-dyaaa-aaaab-qaa4a-cai" The subnetID: "pae4o-o6dxf-xki7q-ezclx-znyd6-fnk6w-vkv5z-5lfwh-xym2i-otrrw-fqe"  with 16 nodes.